Georg Gänswein: Roman Curia

 Gänswein moved to Rome in 1993.
 He entered the Roman Curia as an official of the Congregation for Divine Worship and the Discipline of the Sacraments in 1995 and joined the staff of Cardinal Joseph Ratzinger at the Congregation for the Doctrine of the Faith in 1996.
 He became a professor of canon law at the Pontifical University of the Holy Cross and taught there until 2005.

-In 2000, Pope John Paul II gave him the title Chaplain of His Holiness.
+On 25 April 2000, Pope John Paul II gave him the title Chaplain of His Holiness.
 He replaced Josef Clemens as Ratzinger's personal secretary in 2003, when Clemens became secretary of the Pontifical Council for the Laity.
 When Ratzinger was elected pope in 2005, Gänswein was appointed Principal Private Secretary to His Holiness.
-A year later Pope Benedict XVI gave him the title Prelate of His Holiness.
+A year later on 28 March 2006, Pope Benedict XVI gave him the title Prelate of His Holiness.

 In an interview in July 2006, he described the Pope's typical day: "The Pope's day begins with Mass at 7am, followed by morning prayer and a period of contemplation.
 Afterwards we eat breakfast together, and my day then begins with sorting through the correspondence, which arrives in considerable quantity."
 He said that he accompanied Benedict to morning audiences, followed by lunch together, a "short walk," and a rest, after which he presents him with documents which require his attention.

 In January 2007, Italian artist and fashion designer Donatella Versace used Gänswein as the artistic inspiration for her Fall 2007 "Clergyman Collection", thereby boosting popular recognition of Gänswein's nickname, "Gorgeous George" (Bel Giorgio).
 In January 2013, Gänswein's photo, without his consent, appeared on the cover of the Italian version of Vanity Fair magazine.

 In 2007 he was mentioned as a possible candidate for archbishop of Archdiocese of Munich and Freising in 2007.
-In August 2013 he said he did not see himself returning to Germany as an archbishop, that he was focused on Rome and he did not expect that to change.
+In August 2013 he said he did not see himself returning to Germany in such a role, that he was focused on Rome and he did not expect that to change.
+In August 2013, anticipating his first sermon in the Freiburg cathedral since being ordained a priest, he said: "I am still a priest of the Archdiocese of Freiburg and see myself as such."

-In his private life, Gänswein plays tennis, skis, and flies airplanes.
+Gänswein plays tennis, and skis.
+He has an "amateur pilot's license".